 No. I/A (1) Documents 1 А SMS Manual (ISM Code Reg.7) 2 I Master's decision support system (SOLAS reg.
 III/29 according to IMO Res.
 A.1072(28)) 3 I Incident response plan (according to IMO Res.
 A.1072(28)) 4 I IAMSAR Manual (SOLAS reg.
 V/7 according to IMO Res.
-A.894(21)) 5 5 I Procedure for alternative MOB detection in case of system out of service or invasive works interfering MOB detection system 6 I Any other relevant Company procedure affected by the installation of the MOB detection Any other relevant Company procedure affected by the installation of the MOB detection system ' ' (1) A: to be submitted for approval I: to be submitted for information
+A.894(21)) 5 I Procedure for alternative MOB detection in case of system out of service or invasive works interfering wi MOB detection system 6 I Any other relevant Company procedure affected by the installation of the MOB detection system (1) A: to be submitted for approval I: to be submitted for information

-Design and requirements
+4 Design and requirements

-General requirments 4.1
+4.1 General requirments